Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/kafka.md

 #### Network Access

-Make sure your Kafka brokers can be accessed by Hero Pixel.
+Make sure your Kafka brokers can be accessed by HeroPixel

 #### **Permissions**

-Hero Pixel should be allowed to write messages into topics, and these topics should be created before writing into Kafka or, at least, enable the configuration in the brokers `auto.create.topics.enable` \(which is not recommended for production environments\).
+HeroPixelshould be allowed to write messages into topics, and these topics should be created before writing into Kafka or, at least, enable the configuration in the brokers `auto.create.topics.enable` \(which is not recommended for production environments\).

 Note that if you choose to use dynamic topic names, you will probably need to enable `auto.create.topics.enable` to avoid your connection failing if there was an update to the source connector's schema.
 Otherwise a hardcoded topic name may be best.